New releases

 With strong identity resolution, your triggered journeys fire when customers take action, personalization becomes truly individualized, and cross-channel messaging works in harmony.

-Triggered journeys drive the majority of email revenue, but they only work if they get sent to subscribers.
+Triggered journeys drive the majority of email and SMS revenue, but they only work if they get sent to subscribers.
 And they only get sent to subscribers when you can identify who’s on your site.

 They weren't pouring time into making complex flows, optimizing send times, or A/B testing their messages to perfection.
 They were just recognizing more of the subscribers who were already shopping on their site and sending messages that match their customers' behavior.